 While it is easy to get swept up in the hype around new technologies and innovations in the here and now, aligning with your customers means taking a long-term view of digital and creating a strategy that is scalable and sustainable in its ability to drive Return on Investment (ROI).

 A robust strategy will not only bring the customer to the heart of your operations, but it will also additionally drive up the yield, quality and traceability of your products – which in itself meets your customer demands for quicker access to new products and ranges.

 Being one of the first to embrace new technology is often viewed as giving you the competitive edge but is that technology really right for you and your business?
-And, when fewer than 1 in 5 global companies have a digital leader in place, is the key to gaining a competitive edge and driving ROI simply leading on digitalisation in food manufacturing?
+And, when fewer than one in five global companies have a digital leader in place, is the key to gaining a competitive edge and driving ROI simply leading on digitalisation in food manufacturing?

 Don’t just focus on being an early adopter